IamSithabile/Fullstack-Open-Part6/README.md

-# Fullstack-Open-Part5
+# Fullstack-Open-Part6

-A repository for exercises performed on part 5 : Testing react apps
+A repository for exercises performed on part 6 : State management with reedux

 # Getting Started with Create React App